 Admissions

 University-wide admissions policies can be found in the Graduate Admissions Policies section of this catalog.
-Additionally, information on the admission of international students can be found in the Admission of International Students section of this catalog.
+International students and students having earned international degrees should also refer to Admission of International Students for additional requirements.

 Science Background

-Applicants who lack college-level coursework in biology and chemistry (two semesters of each) should complete a two semester sequence of introductory graduate-level environmental chemistry and biology courses as follows:
+Applicants who lack college-level coursework in biology and chemistry (two semesters of each) should complete a two-semester sequence of introductory graduate-level environmental chemistry and biology courses as follows:

 Code | Title | Credits |